SMAT-Lab/Scalpel/README.md

 The Scalpel's API documentation is available at [Here](https://smat-lab.github.io/Scalpel/)

-# Contributing
-* Feel free to [submit your issues](https://github.com/SMAT-Lab/Scalpel/issues), we are happy to see any issues including new feature requirements, bug reports or other code quality issues.

 ## Acknowledgement
 This project has been inspired and supported by many existing works.
 If you think your work appears in this project but has not been mentioned yet, please let us know by any means.